Tandy Corporation: History

 Tandy began in 1919 when two friends, Norton Hinckley and Dave L. Tandy, decided to start the Hinckley-Tandy Leather Company and concentrated their efforts on selling sole leather and other supplies to shoe repair dealers in Texas.
 Hinckley and Tandy opened their first branch store in 1927 in Beaumont, Texas and in 1932, Dave Tandy moved the store from Beaumont to Houston, Texas.
 Tandy's business survived the economic storms of the Depression, gathered strength and developed a firm presence in the shoe findings (i.e. shoemakers' tools and supplies) business.

 Dave Tandy had a son, Charles David Tandy, who was drafted into the business during his early twenties.
-Charles obtained a B.A degree at Texas Christian University then began attending the Harvard Business School to further expand his education.
+Charles obtained a B.A. degree at Texas Christian University, then began attending the Harvard Business School to further expand his education.
 As World War II escalated Charles was called to serve his country in the military and relocated to Hawaii.
 He wrote to his father from overseas suggesting that leathercraft might offer new possibilities for growing the shoe finding business since the same supplies were used widely in Navy and Army hospitals and recreation centers.
 Leathercraft gave the men something useful to do and their handiwork, in addition to being therapeutic, had genuine value.

 Charles Tandy returned home from the service as a lieutenant commander in 1948 and negotiated to operate the fledgling leathercraft division himself.
 He had encouraged and followed the development of that venture through correspondence with his father.
 Within a short time Charles succeeded in opening the first of two retail stores in 1950 that specialized exclusively in leathercraft.

-Mr. Hinckley did not share the enthusiasm of Dave and Charles Tandy for the new leathercraft division.
+Hinckley did not share the enthusiasm of Dave and Charles Tandy for the new leathercraft division.
 As a result, the two original founders came to an agreement in 1950 that Hinckley would continue to pursue the shoe findings business and the Tandy partners would specialize in promoting leathercrafts.